 This is exactly why maintaining perpetual liquidity in the pool is so important.
 Over time, as more and more traders join Spectre, the stage where the algorithm is capable of matching trades up perfectly, will indeed be reached.
 At that point, Spectre will become an exchange, in the vein of NADEX and others.

 The Spectre business model doesn't just set the foundations of a digital (smart) option operation that is in every way the superior of its current-day peers, it actually gives birth to a dynamic, evolving entity, which grows and improves over time, as its trader-base grows.

 For the foreseeable future though, it is obvious that the size of its liquidity pool will determine the capabilities of the Spectre trading system.
-At the current $3 million size, the pool will be able to match the trades of some 1,000 traders, who make 6 trades of $50 each per day.
+At a $3 million size, the pool will be able to match the trades of some 1,000 traders, who make 6 trades of $50 each per day.
 The trader winning percentage it will be able to weather is 59%, well over the statistically maxed-out 53% mark mentioned above.

 There is a Trade Ideas panel featured in the trading interface, the settings of which can be tampered with in the Account Settings section.
 The trade idea section includes strategies such as Battleground, Breakout and Dead Cat Bounce - among others.

 Performance reports are delivered to the email address provided upon signup.
 The frequency of these reports can also be set in the Account Settings section.
 Daily Stop Losses, Win Stops and Time Outs can also be set from the Risk Management panel.

 The Analytics section offers a number of personal statistics, including ITM rate, ROI and drawdown, and while indicators such as the RSI and the Bollinger Bands are made available directly on the chart (by default) there don't seem to be nearly enough tools available in this regard.